 The QS parameter must contain only one numerical value.
 Otherwise the TNC will output an error message.

-- ► Select the FORMULA function - ► Enter the number of the parameter in which the TNC is to save the numerical value.
-Confirm with the ENT key

-- Select the function for converting a string parameter to a numerical value - ► Enter the number of the QS parameter to be converted, and confirm with the ENT key - Close the parenthetical expression with the ENT key and confirm your entry with the END key
+Q Select Q-parameter functions FORMULA Select the FORMULA function Enter the number of the parameter in which the TNC is to save the numerical value.
+Confirm with the ENT key \triangleleft Shift the soft-key row TONUMB Select the function for converting a string parameter to a numerical value Enter the number of the Q parameter to be converted, and confirm with the ENT key Close the parenthetical expression with the ENT key and confirm your entry with the END key Example: Convert string parameter QS11 to a numerical